vassa33/alu-machine_learning/diabetes_prediction_system/README.md

 The model's performance is evaluated using an accuracy score, which measures the percentage of correctly predicted outcomes out of all predictions made on the test dataset.

 ## Accuracy
 The accuracy of the initial model is displayed in the app interface.
-Additionally, the accuracy of the updated model after retraining is also displayed.
+Additionally, the accuracy of the updated model after **retraining** is also displayed.

-Sure, here's the updated section on how to run the Diabetes Prediction app in the main README.md:

----

 ## How to Run